 - Complex PTSD – you may have heard of CPTSD.
 This is when a person has experienced trauma at an early age, often repeated over a period of time.
 Physical and sexual abuse of children can cause CPTSD.
-The symptoms include emotional flashbacks, difficulty to regulate emotions, helplessness, guilt, feelings of shame, trust issues, loss of faith.
+The symptoms include emotional flashbacks, difficulty to regulate emotions, helplessness, guilt, feelings of shame, trust issues, and loss of faith.

-- Delayed-onset PTSD – I started to experience my symptoms few days after my accident, however, some people may start to experience their symptoms over six months after the traumatic event.
+- Delayed-onset PTSD – I started to experience my symptoms a few days after my accident, however, some people may start to experience their symptoms over six months after the traumatic event.
 This is then known as delayed-onset or delayed PTSD.